klees/ILIAS/docs/documentation/input-processing.md

 transformations provided so far.

-We start with `inSeries` that simply takes a list of transformations and applies the one after the other, each on the value produced by the predecessor:
+We start with `inSeries` that simply takes a list of transformations and applies one after the other, each on the value produced by the predecessor:

 ```php
 $refine = new ILIAS\Refinery\Factory(/* ... */);